paragliding training center

 On the way up to the Rim, pilots will pass the LZ at the east base of the Rim on the left side of the road.
 Be sure to put a wind sock in the LZ as you pass by, in case you need it.
 Take the jeep trail to the fence near the edge of the rim.
 Please stay on the roads at all times.
 Close any gates you go through – the ranchers will greatly appreciate it.
 Never disturb livestock, clean up trash that you find, leave the area better than when you came.
 Please help preserve our valuable and fragile desert.

 Pilots can do easy top landings the entire length of the Rim.
+However, there is more potentially hazardous rotor behind the Rim as you go south.
+The best area to top land is around Middle Launch or anywhere north towards the parking area.
 The main LZ is not visible from launch but is reachable on glide.
 Bailout LZ's are abundant in front of launch.
 Stay out of the 30' deep arroyo that runs NW to SE along the front of the rim.

 Pilots must take care not to land in the arroyo that is about 200 yd. out from the base of the Rim.
 The arroyo is about 200' wide.
 Beyond the arroyo is a flat plain that is accessible by jeep trail.
 Just east of the main LZ is a power line that runs along the east side of the road.
 Cell service is sketchy in the area.
 ATT has full coverage at launch because of new towers on I-10 to the south.
 Amateur radio operators will find the NM Mega-Link Las Cruces (147.18 MHz 100Hz tone) and the Caballo (147.26 MHz 100 Hz. tone) repeaters accessible.